How the Croatian alphabet

 Niko Kapetanic'.
 Niko, a native of Konavle, has been researching Konavle genealogy for over 20 years (Konavle is the southern-most tip of Croatia).
 An evaluation of his services can be found here.
 More information is here where you will also find his email address.

 Grant Karcich.
 Grant specializes in Istria (largest city: Rijeka) and the islands south of there.
 His website is here and his email is here.
 His website has a Newsletter which has a "new and useful books" section.
 His ancestors were originally from the island of Unije.

 Barbara Starkey (nee Budinich).
 Barbara has done private consulting for several years and has helped numerous people find their roots in Croatia and Poland.
 She has traveled to both countries and is familiar with what is available for research.
 She lives within easy access of the LDS Family History Library in Salt Lake City.
 Please contact her at email@example.com or 1-801-491-4006 for information about rates.

 Nenad Vekaric'.
-Dr. Vekaric' is a native of the Peljes"ac peninsula and specializes in the region that once was the Dubrovnik Republic (southern-most part of Croatia).
-He provides 3 types of family trees, and family histories.
+Dr. Vekaric' is now deceased.
+He was a native of the Peljes"ac peninsula and specialized in the region that once was the Dubrovnik Republic (southern-most part of Croatia).
+He provided 3 types of family trees, as well as family histories.
+His services and his database have been taken over by a colleague of his.
+The email address of this colleague is available by writing to me here.
 An evaluation of his services can be found here.
-He no longer has a website.
-To obtain his email address, contact this website.

 [Others will appear here as we find them -- please contact us and provide details of services: areas covered, specialties, web site, contact information, etc.]